johron/pues/README.md

 ```bash
 luarocks install pues
 ```
+- \*The dependency luazip is dependent on zzip which may not be preinstalled\*

 ## Todo
 - [ ] Adding a way to install project dependencies from package managers point syntax like this?: